npnppn/Algorithm/README.md

-# Algorithm Exercise with Python3
+# Algorithm Practice with Python3
+This repository is for my algorithm exercise